xjysb/learngit/readme.txt

 hello world!
 It's me!
-I'm a happy and hardworking robot!
+I'm a happy and writting paper!